Change of Name

 Plan to take a course at another school or study abroad

 A student who wishes to take a course at another college or university after their initial enrollment at Heidelberg should complete a Transient Student Permission form available on the website.
 This process ensures the course(s) will transfer to the student’s academic record.
 At different course levels, and types of study, several administrators may become involved.
 Additionally, this process provides a mechanism to complete all documents and obtain appropriate permissions.
-Special note: most courses will not count in the Heidelberg GPA.
-Only some study abroad courses may count in the Heidelberg GPA.
+Special note: some courses may not count in the Heidelberg GPA.
+Only articulated study abroad courses count in the Heidelberg GPA; see the director for international affaris and studies.